NSW Electric Car Rebate 2026: Every EV Incentive in New South Wales

 For buyers who are employees and can access a novated lease through their employer, the federal Fringe Benefits Tax (FBT) exemption is often the single largest financial incentive available - larger than any state rebate.

-Under the federal FBT exemption, BEVs with a value below the luxury car tax threshold ($91,387 in 2025–26) that are provided through a novated lease arrangement are exempt from FBT.
+Under the federal FBT exemption, BEVs with a value below the luxury car tax threshold ($91,661 for 2026-27) that are provided through a novated lease arrangement are exempt from FBT.
 This means the full lease payment, including running costs like charging and insurance, can be made from pre-tax salary.
 For someone on a $90,000 salary, the effective saving can exceed $8,000–$12,000 over a three-year lease term depending on the vehicle and how the arrangement is structured.

 The FBT exemption is a federal measure - it applies equally to NSW buyers as it does to buyers in every other state.
 It is not means-tested and does not require any vehicle rebate application.
 The key eligibility conditions are that the vehicle must be a BEV, must be below the LCT threshold, and the arrangement must be set up correctly through a qualifying novated lease provider.